gitbls/pktables/README.md

     * `--log-prefix` specifies the prefix string to use on the iptables log entry

+    * `--log-burst` specifies the number of packets logged in a burst

     * `--log-level` specifies the level for the log entry

     * `--log-limit` specifies the maximum packets to log per /second, /minute, /hour, or /day, as in 10/second